terraform-aviatrix-modules/terraform-aviatrix-oci-transit/README.md

 key | value
 --- | ---
-region | OCI region to deploy the transit VPC in oci_account_name | The OCI account name on the Aviatrix controller, under which the controller will deploy this VCN cidr | The IP CIDR wo be used to create the VCN.
+region | OCI region to deploy the transit VPC in account | The OCI account name on the Aviatrix controller, under which the controller will deploy this VCN cidr | The IP CIDR wo be used to create the VCN.

 The following variables are optional:

 key | default | value
 --- | --- | ---
-instance_size | VM.Standard2.2 | Size of the transit gateway instances
-ha_gw | true | Set to false te deploy a single transit GW.
+name | avx-\<region\>-transit | Provide a custom name for VPC and Gateway resources.
+Result will be avx-\<name\>-transit. instance_size | VM.Standard2.2 | Size of the transit gateway instances ha_gw | true | Set to false te deploy a single transit GW.